behramkotwal/doc/atlas-api-documentation/faqs/atlas-api-general-information.md

 **Can we test the API functionality before we partner with Atlas?**

-We want you to test Atlas API functionality before you make a commitment, so take a minute to fill out [this form](https://atlaslovestravel.com/contact/), and we will get in touch with you within 24 hours.
+We want you to test Atlas API functionality before you make a commitment, so take a minute to fill out [this form](https://atlaslovestravel.com/contact/), and we will get in touch with you as soon as possible.
 To protect our partner airlines, we need to confirm your details and get you to sign an NDA.
 As soon as we have verified your identity, your test credentials will be in your inbox.